sztoor/smart-infrastructures/README.md

-# smart-infrastructures
+# Smart-infrastructures
-One model for one question, making the e-infrastructures smart
+One model -- one question, making the e-infrastructures smart

 ## Steps to configure the environment